 -

-International economic organisations — IMF, World Bank, WTO.
+International organisations — IMF, World Bank, WTO

 General Science (10–12 Questions)